 - Pre-heat oven to 425 deg F.

-- Dip each kale in the batter, let the batter stick kale, place them in a tray with parchment paper or greased tray.
-If the batter is too watery, and tsp more of all purpose flour at a time and whisk.
-Batter must be thick.
+- Dip each kale in the batter, let the batter stick kale, place them in a tray with parchment paper, or greased tray.
+If the batter is too watery, and tsp more of all-purpose flour at a time and whisk.
+The batter must be thick.

 - Bake for about 15- 18 mins.
 Flip and bake further until crisp.
 After 20 mins, reduce the temperature to 370 deg F, and bake for 15 mins.
 Baking time varies on the size of Kale.